jurf/jurf.github.io/_posts/2017-04-18-gnome-doesnt-suck-youre-just-using-it-wrong.md

    much better supported and the bigger paddings are make it much nicer to use, especially on non-mouse inputs
  * searching is a really fast way to do stuff
- * keyboard shortcuts are _really_ powerful in GNOME
+ * keyboard shortcuts are powerful enough for a keyboard-centric workflow

 What has all of this got to do with me?
 ---------------------------------------